-- 5.2.5 Surveys were targeted within defined zones around the SPA boundary based upon established patterns of use by the target bird species, and areas around settlements with the potential for development.
+6.2.7 Surveys were targeted within defined zones around the SPA boundary based upon established patterns of use by the target bird species, and areas around settlements with the potential for development.
 A 2.5km buffer around the SPA has been established as the main area within which supporting habitat is utilised.
 A 1km buffer around existing settlements was identified as the likely maximum extent of urban expansion.
-Within and beyond this 1km zone, more specific areas of search were identified from the Council's SHLAA. - 5.2.6 The field survey targeted land which is either (a) listed in the SHLAA and lies within 2.5km of the SPA, or (b) is located both within 2.5km of the SPA and within 1km of a settlement.
+Within and beyond this 1km zone, more specific areas of search were identified from the Council's SHLAA.

+- 6.2.8 The field survey targeted land which is either (a) listed in the SHLAA and lies within 2.5km of the SPA, or (b) is located both within 2.5km of the SPA and within 1km of a settlement.
 The total area of land falling both within 2.5km of the SPA and within 1km of settlements is 11,411ha.
 This area was significantly reduced during the desk-study phase which utilised aerial photography analysis to exclude arable, woodland and brownfield sites.
-Appendix II illustrates the final coverage of the habitat survey, which extends to a total of 1,504 survey polygons covering an area of 2,592.5ha.
+The resulting coverage of the habitat survey extends to a total of 1,504 survey polygons covering an area of 2,592.5ha.
 In many instances, these were individual fields, although in places, groups of fields were combined where they had similar habitat characteristics.
-A description of each of the recorded habitat types is given in the survey report (UEEC, 2014).

-- 5.2.7 Data was gathered at a field unit scale and included categorical field variables such as management regime, grazer and grazing intensity, and continuous field variables which included percentage cover of the various habitat types within the meadow, or abundance of seed-bearing wildflowers. - 5.2.8 Table 5.1 shows the dominant habitat of surveyed meadows (dominant habitat being classified as any one habitat type which has coverage of 75% or more).
+A description of each of the recorded habitat types is given in the survey report (UEEC, 2014). - 6.2.9 Data were gathered at a field unit scale and included categorical field variables such as management regime, grazer and grazing intensity, and continuous field variables which included percentage cover of the various habitat types within the meadow, or abundance of seed-bearing wildflowers. - 6.2.10 Table 6.1 shows the dominant habitat of surveyed meadows (dominant habitat being classified as any one habitat type which has coverage of 75% or more).
 The majority were dominated by habitats of relatively low ecological value with 65.8% of the area being given over to improved or species poor semi-improved grassland.
-These were considered to have low potential value in supporting SPA birds or birds typical of SAC habitats.

-Table 5.1: Predominant habitat types within surveyed meadows
+Table 6.1: Predominant habitat types within surveyed meadows